 Public entertainers.
 Special restrictions on exemption from or reduction of withholding apply to nonresident alien public entertainers (such as actors, musicians, artists, and athletes).
-Generally, such individuals are subject to 30% withholding from gross income paid for personal services performed unless a reduced rate of withholding under a withholding agreement prepared in accordance with Rev. Proc.
-89-47, 1989-2 C.B.
-598, has been approved by the IRS.
-In addition, many tax treaties contain separate articles that apply to artists, athletes, and entertainers.
-If present, these articles take precedence over the "independent personal services"

-and "dependent personal services" articles of the treaties.
+Generally, Form 8233 cannot be accepted because the exemption may be based on factors that cannot be determined until after the end of the year.
+These individuals are subject to 30% withholding from gross income paid for personal services performed unless a reduced rate of withholding is applied for using Form 13930, Application for Central Withholding Agreement.
+In addition, many tax treaties contain separate articles that apply to public entertainers.
+If present, these articles take precedence over the "independent personal services" and "dependent personal services" articles of the treaties